Linuxfabrik/monitoring-plugins/check-plugins/psi-io/README.md

 ## Overview

 Reports how much of its time a host loses waiting for storage, taken from the pressure stall information of the Linux kernel.
 A pressure of 10 percent means that for a tenth of the time work could not go on because the storage was contended.
 The check alerts on the share of time in which every task that had work to do was stalled at once, averaged over the last minute.
 That is the state in which the machine spends its cycles waiting instead of working, and it answers what throughput and utilization cannot: a disk can be busy all day without anybody waiting for it.
+The ten second average is reported but not judged, until `--warning-avg10` or `--critical-avg10` give it a threshold; those catch a burst that the one minute average smooths away.
 A host whose kernel keeps no pressure statistics is reported as OK, because there is nothing to measure; raise `--severity-no-psi` to flag it where the statistics are expected.
 Alerts when the pressure leaves the warning or critical range.

 **What the numbers mean:**

 The kernel writes two lines, and both are a share of wall clock time, not of the disks:

-* `some` is the time in which **at least one** task was stalled on storage.
+* `some` is the time in which **at least one** task waited for storage.
 On a working host this is never zero.
 Something waits for a read now and then, and the machine gets on with other work in the meantime.
-* `full` is the time in which **every task that had work to do** was stalled at once.
+* `full` is the time in which **every task that had work to do** waited at once.
 Nothing was accomplished during that time although the CPUs were awake.
 That is what this check judges.

 Storage is the resource where the two numbers separate most clearly.
 Measured on this reference host, six processes writing with direct I/O produced 18.57 % `some` next to 9.76 % `full` over the same minute: somebody was always waiting, and the machine still got half of that time's work done.